 But that was it.
 One sentence repeated over and over.
 We thought for a moment that the monks in the local wat were expanding their repertoire in time for the holiday season.

 As time progressed, so did the mantra.

 “Better not pout, I’m telling you why.”
-Inquisitive souls sought the source of the sound and were confronted by a group of silhouetted figures locked into a groove on the courtyard outside our building, eyes shut in concentration as they chanted themselves into a state of climatic samadhi.
+Inquisitive souls sought the sound’s source, encountering a group of silhouetted figures locked into a groove on the courtyard outside our building, eyes shut in concentration as they chanted themselves into a state of climatic samadhi.

 Forgetting the incongruity of hearing Christmas carols in Bangkok, we listened as the message fully divulged itself.
-Laughter and joyful whoops from below told us we wouldn’t wait long.
+Laughter and joyful whoops from below told us we would not wait long.

 He’s On His Way